Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 --verboseto track progress

-# testmo-linking.yml with 5,000 mappings (500KB file)
+# testmo-linking.yml with thousands of mappings

 --instance https://your-instance.testmo.net \